mmurygin/notes/unix/docker.md

 9. **ENV** - sets the environment variable

-## Volumes

-1. A **Vollume** is a designated directory in a container, which is designed to persist data, independent of the containers’s lify cycle
-    * Volume changes are excluded when updating an image
-    * Persist when a container is deleted
-    * Can be mapped to a host folder
-    * Can be shared between containers

-2. Used for
-    * De-couple the data that is stored from the container which created the data
-    * Good for sharing data between containers
-        * it's possible to setup a data containers which has a volume you mount in other containers
-    * Mounting folders from the host is good for testing purposes but generally not recommended for production use

-3. Execute a new container and mount the folder /myvolume into its file system

-    ```
-    docker run -d -P -v /myvolume nginx:1.7
-    ```

-4. Execute a new container and map the /data/src folder from the host into /test/src folder in the container

-    ```
-    docker run -i -t -v /data/src:/test/src nginx:1.7
-    ```

-5. To specify Volume in Dockerfile use
-    * VOLUME instruction creates a mount point
-    * Cannot map volumes to host directories
-    * Volumes are initialized when the container is executed
-    * Can specify arguments JSON array or string
-        * `VOLUME /myvol`
-        * `VOLUME /firstfolder  /secondfolder`
-        * `VOLUME [“myvol”, “myvol2”]`

-6. To fully remove container with volume run

-    ```
-    docker rm -v container_id
-    ```

 ## Share Containers

 1. At first we need to login to our docker account